-Vespa is an engine for low-latency computation over large data sets.
-It stores and indexes your data so that queries, selection and processing over the data can be performed at serving time.
+Vespa is a platform for applications which need low-latency computation over large data sets.
+It stores and indexes your structured, text and vector data so that queries, selection and processing and machine-learned model inference over the data can be performed quickly at serving time at any scale.
 Functionality can be customized and extended with application components hosted within Vespa.
 This document is an overview of the features and main components of Vespa.

-Vespa allows application developers to create backend and middleware systems which scale to accommodate large amounts of data and high loads without sacrificing latency or reliability.
-A Vespa instance consists of a number of stateless Java container clusters and zero or more content clusters storing data.
+Vespa allows application developers to create application that scale to large amounts of data and high loads without sacrificing latency or reliability.
+A Vespa application consists of a number of stateless Java container clusters and zero or more content clusters storing data.

-The stateless container clusters host components which process both incoming data as well as requests/queries and their responses.
-These components provide not only the functionality belonging to the platform, like indexing and the global stages of query execution, but also the middleware logic of the application.
-Application developers can configure their Vespa system with a single stateless cluster which performs all such functions, or create different clusters within their system for each kind of task.
-The container clusters then pass queries and data operations on to the appropriate content clusters — or, if the application uses data it does not own, it can also federate with external services which supply this data.
+The stateless container clusters host components which process incoming data and/or queries and their responses.
+These components provide functionality belonging to the platform like indexing transformations and the global stages of query execution, but can also the middleware logic of the application.
+Application developers can configure their Vespa system with a single stateless cluster which performs all such functions, or create different clusters for each kind of task.
+The container clusters then pass queries and data operations on to the appropriate nodes in content clusters If the application uses data it does not own, you can add components to access data from external services as well.

-After intermediate processing in a container cluster, data is written to a content cluster.
-Writes take effect after a few milliseconds, are guaranteed to either succeed or provide failure information within a given time limit, and they scale with the available resources.
-Writes can be sent directly over HTTP, or by using a Java client — refer to the API documentation.
+After intermediate processing in a container cluster, data is written to content clusters.
+Writes are persistent and visible in all queries after receiving an ack on the write message, after a few milliseconds.
+Each write is guaranteed to either succeed or provide failure information response within a given time limit, and writes and scale linearly with the available resources, indefinitely.
+In addition to rewriting and removing entire documents, writes may selectively modify only individual document fields.
+Writes can be sent directly over HTTP/2, or by using a Java client — refer to the API documentation.

-Container and content clusters handle all the end user traffic of a Vespa application, but there's also a third type of cluster, admin and config clusters, which manage the other cluster types and handle requests for changes to the configuration of the system.
+Container and content clusters handle all the end user traffic of a Vespa application, but there's also a third type of cluster, the admin and config clusters.
+These set up and manage the other clusters in the application according to configuration, and manages the process of changing the clusters safely without disruption to traffic when the configuration changed.

-A Vespa application is completely described by an application package, which is a directory containing a declaration of the clusters which should run as part of the system, the content schemas, Java components and other configuration or data files needed by the application.
-Application owners make their application go live by deploying the application package to the single admin cluster, and make changes to a live application in the same way.
-In addition to controlling application configuration, the admin cluster also collects logs from all the nodes of the system in real time.
-Once Vespa is installed and started on a node, it is managed by the admin system such that the entire system can be treated as a single unit, and application owners do not need to perform administration tasks locally on the nodes of the system.
+A Vespa application is completely specified by an application package, which is a directory structure containing a declaration of the clusters to run as part of the application, the content schemas, any machine-learned models and Java components, and other configuration or data files needed by various features.
+Application developers create a running application from their application package by deploying it to any node in the config cluster.
+Changes to a running application is made in the same way: By changing the application package and deploying again.
+Once Vespa is installed and started on a node, it is managed by the config system such that the entire system can be treated as a single unit, and application owners do not need to perform any administration tasks locally on the nodes running the application.
+It is also possible to configure nodes as log servers on Vespa.
+These will collect logs in real time from all the nodes of the application.
+By default, the first node in the config server cluster performs this role.

 The rest of this document provides some more detail on the functions Vespa performs.